Donate

 Where do participants stay in Jerusalem?

 CLP participants are responsible for their own travel and lodging.
 There are many hotels and apartment rental opportunities in Jerusalem.
-Each summer, the Hartman Institute reserves discounted rate rooms for program participants at several Jerusalem hotels, all within walking distance of the Hartman Institute campus.
-Click here for accommodations and special rates for program participants.
+Each summer, the Hartman Institute reserves discounted rate rooms for program participants at several Jerusalem hotels.
+All are within walking distance of the Hartman Institute campus.
+A list of accommodation and special rates for program participants can be found here.

 What is the CLP registration fee?